jpung/finance-logic-js/README.md

 corresponding payment date.
 This date will be ignored if it is greater than the term (months) of the loan.
-* balloonPercent(required): The percentage of the principal amount that will be used as the balloon value

-The return object contains an array, with each array element containing the following fields:
+* balloonPercent(required): The percentage of the principal amount that will be used as the balloon value (if the balloon amount is 90% of loan principal use 0.9 etc) The return object contains an array, with each array element containing the following fields:
 * paymentNumber - the number for a payment
 * principle: the principal balance remaining at the end of the period